groonga/groonga-admin/README.md

 # Groonga Admin

 Groonga Admin is a Web UI to administrate Groonga.
+Groonga Admin is designed for light Groonga users.
+It means that users who doesn't know Groonga details can use Groonga Admin.

 Groonga Admin is based on client site technologies such as HTML, JavaScript and CSS.
 So you don't need to install server process.
 You